You are here

 AABB: Public & Family

-• Cryobanks Intnl were the first to accept mail-in donations in 2003, long before any other public banks.
+- Cryobanks Intnl became the first public bank to accept mail-in donations in 2003, long before any other public banks, and continuing to this day.

 Lifeforce Cryobanks both accepts mail-in donations and maintains traditional donation collection programs at selected hospitals in several states.